Finiq: Name

 The ancient name of the Greek toponym (Φοινίκη) was not preserved through literary revival.
-As such the modern settlement retained in the Ottoman register of 1431 its name Finiki.
+As such, the modern settlement retained in the Ottoman register of 1431 its name Finiki.

 History

 In antiquity, Phoenice was the political center of the Epirot Greek tribe of the Chaonians.
-Early Byzantine architecture (4th-7th century) is evident in the settlement in particular that of the three aisled basilica type.
+Early Byzantine architecture (4th-7th century) is evident in the settlement, in particular that of the three aisled basilica type.

 The settlement retained its ancient name and is mentioned in an Ottoman record of 1431 as Finiki.
-According to the Chronicle of Gjirokaster the first years of Ottoman rule (15th century) were peaceful but after the Fall of Constantinople (1453) Finiki (that time known as Phinikoupolis) was destroyed by the Muslims.
-At the end of the 16th century Finiki witnessed a drastic population increase and became one of the largest settlements in the area with 359 households (compared to contemporary Gjirokastër with 302 and Delvine with only 204 taxable households).
+According to the Chronicle of Gjirokastër the first years of Ottoman rule (15th century) were peaceful but after the Fall of Constantinople (1453) Finiki (that time known as Phinikoupolis) was destroyed by the Muslims.
+At the end of the 16th century Finiki witnessed a drastic population increase and became one of the largest settlements in the area with 359 households (compared to contemporary Gjirokastër with 302 and Delvinë with only 204 taxable households).

-At 1870 a secondary Greek language school was already operating in Finiq.
+By 1870, a secondary Greek language school was already operating in Finiq.